-Throughout the year 2022, hot-rolled steel product is one of many items controlled by the Ministry of Commerce.
+Hot-rolled steel product is one of many items monitored and controlled by the Ministry of Commerce.
 In practice, it tracks the volume and price movements of domestic products.
 The company also cooperated with the Department of Internal Trade to provide information on products and prices.
-Therefore, the company has low risk that the price increase may be inhibited if the domestic selling price rises rapidly or in case that the Ministry of Commerce applies price fixation measure for consumer goods or commodities, it may affect the ability to generate revenue and profit slightly sometime in the future.
+Therefore, the company has low risk that the price increase may be inhibited if the domestic selling price rises rapidly or in case the Ministry of Commerce applies price fixation measure for consumer goods or commodities.

-However, when the Company needs to raise prices to the required level, the details of raw material cost and production cost can be clarified in line with the actual sales price which is reasonable and can be further increased.
+However, when the Company needs to raise prices to the required level, it does so in line with in relation to raw material cost, production cost and international selling prices.